platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/status.md

 platform integration:list
 ```

-You should see a table similar to the following example:
+You see a table similar to the following example:

 ```bash
 +---------------+--------------+-------------+